 They were more like fatceps.

-I was going to say “Me too.”, but when you don’t look like you lift and tell people you lift, they give you that “Sorry, you suck!” look, and I really want to punch somebody in the face when that happens.
+I was going to say “Me too.”, but when you don’t look like you lift and tell people that you lift, they give you that “Sorry, you suck!” look, and I really want to punch somebody in the face when that happens.
 Thus, I decided to keep quiet.

 “Why do you think chicken and rice will make you big?
 What’s so special about them,” I asked